MarsTheProgrammer/Employee-Duration-Prediction/README.md

 # Employee-Duration-Prediction

-  Mars Enterprise is a fictitious company that’s main goal is to lower company turnover rates and decrease hiring costs.
+  Mars Enterprise is a fictitious company thats main goal is to lower company turnover rates and decrease hiring costs.
 The dataset used in this application is from Kaggle.com.
 The data consists of about 4,500 rows of data.
 The following application is hosted on Heroku.
 It’s written in Python 3.9.7, HTML 5, and CSS 3.
 The Python libraries used were Flask, Pandas, NumPy, and SciKit Learn.
 The program uses machine learning with a Random Forest Classifier model and predicts if an employee will stay over the span of the next 2 years or leave the company.
 The application is broken into 3 main pages.